Immigration updates

 Depending on your country of citizenship, you may need a Temporary Resident Visa (TRV) or an Electronic Travel Authorization (eTA) to travel to Canada.
 If needed, IRCC will issue you a TRV or an eTA automatically if your study permit is approved.

-To learn more about how to prepare for your arrival to Canada, please see here.
-To learn more about tranisition supports prior and after your arrival, please see here.
+Learn more about your arrival to Canada by visiting here.
+Find more information about tranisition supports prior and after your arrival by visitng here.

 Study Permit application refused